nickmeldrum/npm-package-node-library-seed/README.md

  * Get a github personal access token and set it to the environment variable: `GITHUB_TOKEN`
  * Get a travis personal access token and set it to the environment variable: `TRAVIS_TOKEN`
+ * Set the config values to your project setup values
  * Install template build dependencies by running: `yarn`

 ## Running it: